7 Cities That Make Sense for NHL Relocation

 Darnell Nurse, Edmonton Oilers (Jess Starr/The Hockey Writers)

 In the province of Ontario, a team in the city would create an instant rivalry with Toronto and similarly, could attract hockey fans in the area that aren’t fans of the Maple Leafs.
-With the OHL Bulldogs already in the city, an arena is also ready for a team as well in FirstOntario Centre which has a capacity of 19,000.
+The two teams would have a big brother-little brother complex but one that would become super interesting if that little brother (in this case a Hamilton team) wins the Stanley Cup before the Maple Leafs do.

 The Case Against Relocating To Hamilton

-Hamilton tried to earn an NHL team in the 1990s, but was outbid by the Ottawa Senators.
-There have been rumors that the teams located near Toronto, Buffalo, and even Detroit, didn’t want a team in Hamilton, and thus the NHL rejected the bid, but those reports have been denied by the league commissioner at the time.
-However, the location is one of the primary reasons the city wouldn’t be granted an NHL team in the future, with the league likely selecting a city that can garner its own market and a fanbase of its own as well.
+That said, the location is one of the primary reasons the city wouldn’t be granted an NHL team in the future, with the league likely selecting a city that can garner its own market and a fanbase of its own as well.
 In the end, the residents of the city want an NHL team more than the league, and possibly a team considering relocation would want to move there.

 Quebec City

 Quebec City is the capital of Quebec and the second-largest city in the province, behind Montreal.
-In a province that cherishes hockey, and the capital city has been itching for an NHL team for years.
+In a province that cherishes hockey, the capital city has been itching for an NHL team for years.
 In fact, Quebec City already has an arena built in Vidéotron Centre with the hope of the NHL returning to the city.

 The Case For Relocating To Quebec City

 Since losing the Nordiques in the 1990s, Quebec City has constantly been in demand of an NHL team.
-Eager to have a team back, commissioner Gary Bettman has expressed interest in bringing the NHL back, including conversations with representatives of the Quebec government.
-With Las Vegas and Seattle being granted teams, Quebec City is on the shortlist of cities that would earn a team that chooses to relocate, making the capital city of the province could be an ideal fit for a return to the NHL.
+Eager to have a team back, commissioner Bettman has expressed interest in bringing the NHL back, including conversations with representatives of the Quebec government.

 The Case Against Relocating To Quebec City

-The NHL would likely avoid granting Quebec City a team largely because the Nordiques, who relocated to Denver, struggled financially prior to the move.
 Quebec City was the smallest market in the NHL at the time, and while the city currently has a population of over 500,000, it would still be one of the smaller markets in the NHL.
-The city is passionate about hockey and wants a team, expressing interest multiple times as the league has recently expanded, but in the end the recent failure of the Nordiques stands out, and has convinced the commissioner to relocate elsewhere.
+The city is passionate about hockey and wants a team, expressing interest multiple times as the league has recently expanded, but in the end, the recent failure of the Nordiques stands out and has convinced the commissioner to relocate elsewhere.

 Halifax

 As part of the Nova Scotia province in Canada, Halifax isn’t a largely populated city, with under 500,000 people, and isn’t thought of as an ideal destination for an NHL team as a result.
+It’s also on the far eastern part of the continent to the point where they are in a different time zone (an hour ahead of Eastern Standard Time).

 The Case For Relocating To Halifax

-Despite being a small location, the city has a great hockey tradition, and has particularly developed some of the NHL’s best players including Sidney Crosby, Nathan MacKinnon, and Brad Marchand.
+Despite being a small location, the city has a great hockey tradition and has particularly developed some of the NHL’s best players including Sidney Crosby, Nathan MacKinnon, and Brad Marchand.
 The city has hosted preseason games for the Boston Bruins in the past as a home away from home for the team, and the hockey fans of Halifax would eagerly take on an NHL team that would rival the Ottawa Senators and Montreal Canadiens in the Atlantic Division.

 Sidney Crosby Pittsburgh Penguins